sauravch22/Task-Manager/README.md

 ## Tasks Api :- Basic CURD Operations :- Create Tasks, View Tasks (Viewers can only view tasks ), Create Tasks, Delete Tasks (Editors can update and delete           Tasks)

-## Updates Can be of Task status, Body and title.
+## Updates Can be of Task status, Body and title (Editors can only edit).

 ## Mail notification on addition of user as Editors and Viewers